• Skip to content

 Each week we focus on a different area of our matrix.

-This week we are focusing on: At the tuckshop.
+This week we are focusing on: Moving around the school.

-In Term 1, Week 7 we are focusing on: In the toilets.
+In Term 2, Week 10 we are focusing on: At assembly and the Community Centre.

 Enrol for 2026